30 Crazy Facts That Will Change Your View of History

 The Pope Once Declared War on Catsl

 But cats may have gotten the last laugh, as the reduction in their population is among the factors that led to a spike in the population of plague-carrying rats.
-Our attitudes have certainly changed about the friendly felines: These 30 Cutest Celebrity Cats are living proof!
+It’s just one of the interesting historical facts that changed life as we know it.

 Women Were Once Made to Wear Muzzles